Free shipping on orders over £30

 What happens to the art entries?

 Every year, normally over February half term all the entries are displayed at an exhibition somewhere in Pembrokeshire.
 This is where members of the public can visit and see what's been created, they will have an opportunity to bid on pieces of art for charity if they wish.
 It's also where the judging happens.
-Normally the venue is a pub, retaurant or hotel, we continue to do this to try and offer some support to the hospitality industry in the quieter months.
+Normally the venue is a pub, restaurant or hotel, we continue to do this to try and offer some support to the hospitality industry in the quieter months.

 Previous exhibition venues have been, The Druidstone Hotel, Wiseman's Bridge Inn, The Old Point House Angle, The Castle Inn Newport.